TahenLyrte/HW6/README.md

 - What trends (train and cross-valdiation accuracy rate) do you observe with increasing k?
 - How do they relate to underfitting and overfitting?

+#### Bonus Question 1 (10 points)

+Code at the end of main() outputs predictions for the test set to test_predicted.csv.
+Decide on hyperparameters and add your submission set of predictions to your repository.
+Predictions are formatted as a two-column CSV as below:

+id,income

+0,0

+1,0

+2,1

+.

+.

+You must beat 77% to get 5 points and 83% to get 10 points.